swisnl/wordpress-bolembed/README.txt

 == Installation ==

-Upload the embedbol.com plugin to your wordpress site, and activate the plugin.
+Upload the embedbolcom plugin to your wordpress site, and activate the plugin.

 == Changelog ==